 At BES students may get to know the school counselor through classroom lessons.
 She may present the Know Your Body curriculum, theme discussions (e.g. personal space, substance awareness, child abuse prevention, bullying, and harassment), or supports for learning (e.g. learning styles and multiple intelligence, personality, and interest/vocational assessments).
 Students are welcome to see the school counselor to chat about things/events they are celebrating or things that challenge or concern them.
 They are also welcome to invite friends to lunch.
 This way, the school counselor becomes a familiar face and a predictable and trusted resource.
 The hope is to create an open-door philosophy that recognizes 1) that everyone needs help sometimes, and 2) that knowing how to access appropriate help when assistance is needed is a sign of intelligence and strength.
 Students often will self-refer.
 Sometimes class behavior prompts a teacher referral.
 Sometimes parents contact the counselor with concerns.
 Referrals demonstrate awareness, support, and concern for the student.

 When a specific issue is identified, that work may be accomplished in individual, small group, or classroom sessions.
 These sessions focus on particular skill sets (for instance: emotional awareness, social skills, coping skills, or study skills).
-At times, a student may benefit from a 504 team that will work with parents to develop specific support plans.
+At times, a student may benefit from a EST or 504 team that will work with parents to develop specific support plans.
 The counselor may be responsible for coordinating and facilitating these meetings, compiling meeting notes, and maintaining records of these plans.

-Beyond working directly with students and teachers or through 504 meetings, the school counselor is also available to parents to discuss things of concern to them.
+Beyond working directly with students and teachers or through EST or 504 meetings, the school counselor is also available to parents to discuss things of concern to them.
 Please do not hesitate to contact her with any concerns you may have.
 Many parents do!